cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 ## Determining Semantic Versions {#semantic-versioning}

-Besides serving as a way to derive more specialized SDF models (e.g., with ecosystem-specific information), Supplements can also serve as a basis for determining the version history of a model, e.g., by beinng an input format accepted by servers that host SDF models.
+Besides serving as a way to derive more specialized SDF models (e.g., with ecosystem-specific information), Supplements can also serve as a basis for determining the version history of a model, e.g., by being an input format accepted by servers that host SDF models.

 By looking at the kind of change each Amendment applies to the target model, we can determine whether a new version constitutes a major update, a minor update, or a patch in accordance with the semantic versioning approach. <!-- TODO: add semver reference -->
 While applying each Amendment to the target model, we can differentiate the following cases: